 We invite you to support ISEAS as we continue to create a positive impact on Southeast Asia and the world.

 ISEAS is non-partisan in its staff and Board composition.
-ISEAS is an Institution of a Public Character (IPC), under ISEAS RESEARCH FUNDS, reflecting the diversity of if its donors and supporters.
+ISEAS is an Institution of a Public Character (IPC), under ISEAS RESEARCH FUNDS, reflecting the diversity of its donors and supporters.

 ISEAS offers a unique value proposition for you to be actively involved in the intellectual support of the institute.